melvio/lifting-volumes-overview/README.md

 [7] Quad MRV will be lower if you do heavy squat variants.

-### Session MAV
+### Session Maximum Adaptive Volume (Session MAV)
 Session MAV is typically around 5-12 working sets for most muscle groups.
+Beyond this volume you are more likely to see diminishing and even negative returns.
+As a rule of thumb, limit your volume per body part to 10 direct sets per training session.

 ## notes